-Example Meal Plan to Lose Weight with a 1500 Calorie Diet
+Example 1500 Calorie Meal Plan to Lose Weight

 For best results, use the calcount Calorie Tracker to record and track your calories throughout the day.
-This example 1500 calorie daily diet plan should give you an idea of what a 1500 calories day looks like:
+Check out this 7 Day Meal Plan for a detailed 1500 calorie plan.
+If you prefer to wing it, this example 1500 calorie daily diet plan should give you an idea of what a 1500 calories day looks like:

 Breakfast 400 Calories

 One regular slice of toast with jam (no butter).

 Half a cup of unsweetened cereal (e.g. cornflakes) with one cup of reduced fat (lite) milk.